 - 1 sheet frozen puff pastry thawed

-- 2 cups sour cherries pitted and destemmed
+- 2 cups sour cherries pitted, stemmed, and cut in half

-- 1/4 cup honey if too stick, gently heated to loosen
+- 1/4 cup honey if too stick, gently heat to loosen

 - 2 tbsp arrowroot powder